-3. Say things to your fellow sistas and bruthas in Christ that you would never have the gall to say to their faces.
+3. Write things to or about your fellow sistas and bruthas in Christ that you would never have the gall to say to their faces.
 (In other words, play the part of a gutless wonder and a spineless coward.)

 4. Don’t read a blog post or comment carefully.
 Instead, read “into it,” jump to conclusions, then go off (or go snarky) on the blogger or commenter.
 To be more specific, never ask clarifying questions about something you just read (such as, “Maybe I’m not understanding you correctly, but are you saying xyz?” . . . or . . .
 “If what you’re saying is true, what is your response to abc?”).
 Nope.
 Just lay into the person after you’ve “read into” their post or comment.
 Ask no questions in a gracious manner, only make statements and accusations.

 5. Write something online when you are angry or your feelings have just been hurt.
 Give no time to bring it to the Lord.
 Stone that angel who is telling you to wait because you’re not in the Spirit.
 Instead, let your emotions control your reaction.